YEARENDER-Soccer-Glory for Spain and Messi but problems never far away

-LONDON Dec 28 Spain's glorious third successive triumph in a major tournament and individual goalscoring brilliance from Argentine Lionel Messi will be remembered as soccer's golden hallmarks of 2012.
+SAO PAULO Dec 18 Spain's glorious third successive triumph in a major tournament and individual goalscoring brilliance from Argentine Lionel Messi will be remembered as soccer's golden hallmarks of 2012.

 But the year was also marred by tragedy and death in Egypt and the Netherlands and a worrying escalation of racism in Europe.